 Laura tried to conceive without success.
 An exploratory operation in January 2001 confirmed that both ovaries and fallopian tubes were blocked and needed removal.
 As a result, Laura is now infertile without the possibility of IVF treatment as her ovaries have been removed.

 Laura instructed Paul McNeil to investigate an accident and emergency negligence claim.

 Our medical experts confirmed that there had been a delay in diagnosis of appendicitis.
 Earlier treatment would have avoided significant infection and on balance of probabilities it is likely that Laura would not have become infertile.

-Proceedings were issued in March 2001.
-The defendants initially admitted breach of duty, but not causation and offered a settlement in the sum of £10,000.
+Proceedings were issued but the defendants initially admitted breach of duty, but not causation and offered a settlement in the sum of £10,000.
 We felt that this offer was too low.

-Expert evidence was exchanged and the matter was fixed for trial for mid 2002.
+Expert evidence was exchanged and the matter was fixed for trial.